-A web developer called me the other day and asked, “Is load testing the same as performance testing?”
+A web developer called me the other day and asked, “What’s the difference between load testing vs performance testing?”

 I pondered for a moment and replied, “Not really.”
 Hmmmm…now I needed to support my answer.
 Thus began a hunt for good answers to my client’s question.